s-dharmik/Present-Sir/README.md

 - Firebase handles the storage and authentication of backend data using SMS.
 - Fast and Reliable system with around 60% accuracy.

+#  Here are screenshots of all 3 Working Applications!

+## This one is an Admin Application